 Located outside the central Pennsylvania coal town of Mahanoy City, The Irish Giant was the largest anthracite coal breaker in the world.
 It was called St. Nicholas, and it was massive.

-Large chunks of mined anthracite coal were hoisted up 10 floors by a conveyor belt before being dumped into a series of grinders on consecutive floors below.
+Large chunks of mined anthracite coal were hoisted up ten floors by a conveyor belt before being dumped into a series of grinders on consecutive feet below.
 Then, finally, the coal would make its way to the ground floor, where coal cars would be waiting to haul the perfect fuel-sized pieces off for consumption.

 26. Another Time Capsule Gone

 Opened in 1931 and described as sounding like rolling thunder when in operation, the hulk went silent as the last coal dropped in 1965.
-Miners work clothes, boots, machinery, all of it, left to rot.
+Miners’ work clothes, boots, and machinery are rotting.
 In 2018, the last remains of the breaker were broken by a controlled explosion.
 Saved only by the memories of the surviving workers and photographers who visited before its demise.

 27. Asylum for No One

-Built in 1858 and designed by Isaac G. Perry, the New York State Inebriate Asylum in Binghamton, NY sat empty and unused since 1993.
+Built in 1858 and designed by Isaac G. Perry, the New York State Inebriate Asylum in Binghamton, NY, has sat empty and unused since 1993.
 Many promises have been made to rehab and reuse the building, but no formal plans have been announced.